A Healthy Approach to Juice for Toddlers (& Kids)

 Too much of a good thing can be harmful.
 Excessive juice consumption can lead to:

-- Cavities: Sugar coats the teeth, especially if juice is consumed before bed, and increases the risk for cavities.
+- Cavities: Sugar coats the teeth, especially if juice is consumed before bed, and increases the risk of tooth decay.

-- Accelerated or Impaired Growth: Juice can be a source of additional calories, beyond what is needed.
-Drinking too much juice can curb appetite, causing slowed growth.
+- Impaired Growth: Drinking too much juice can curb appetite, causing slowed growth.

 - Diarrhea and abdominal pain: Too much juice can cause diarrhea and abdominal pain in young children.
 This is because juice is low in fiber and high in sugar, which can irritate the digestive system.

 - Nutrient deficiencies: Juice can displace other, more nutrient-rich foods from a child’s diet.
-This can lead to nutrient deficiencies, such as a deficiency in iron or vitamin D.
+This can lead to nutrient deficiencies, such as an iron deficiency or low vitamin D.

-To ensure that juice remains a positive part of your child’s eating pattern, consider the following:
+To ensure that juice remains a positive part of your child’s eating pattern, consider the following suggestions:

 - Opt for whole fruit.
 Choose whole fruit over juice.
-It offers the same nutrients, plus the fiber that helps your child stay full longer.
+It offers the same nutrients, plus the fiber that helps your child stay full longer and have regular bowel movements.

 - Keep juice in an open-top cup.
-Juice in bottles or sippy cups increases the risk for cavities.
+Juice in a bottle or sippy cup increases the risk of cavities.

 - Look for pulp.
 Juice with pulp provides some fiber.

-- Check for fortification.
-Select 100% fruit juice fortified with calcium or vitamin D.
+- Check for added nutrients or fortification.
+Select pure fruit juice fortified with calcium or vitamin D.

 - Monitor juice intake.
-If your child is experiencing weight or digestive issues, evaluate their juice consumption.
+If your child is experiencing extra weight gain or digestive issues, evaluate their juice consumption, overall diet, and check for other foods with extra sugar.
+Follow the recommended limits for juice.

-- Offer water or milk instead of juice.
-Water and milk are good options for children.
+- Offer plain water or plain milk instead of juice.
+These are the best drinks for children.

-- Dilute juice with water.
-This will reduce the sugar content of the juice.
+- Dilute or cut juice with water so it’s half juice, half water.
+This will reduce the sugar content of the juice and the overall sweetness.

-- Serve juice with a meal or snack.
+- Serve small amounts of juice with a meal or snack.
 This will help to prevent your child from drinking too much juice at once.

 - Be a good role model.
 Limit your own juice intake and set a good example for your child.

-Fruit juice can be a part of a nutritious and enjoyable eating pattern for toddlers and children when consumed in moderation.
+Fruit juice for toddlers and children can be part of a healthy diet and a nutritious and enjoyable eating pattern when consumed in the recommended amounts.

 Jill Castle, MS, RD